Asian Development Bank vows more help for crisis-hit Sri Lanka

-MANILA/TOKYO : The Asian Development Bank (ADB) is ready to provide further financial support to Sri Lanka, a top official of the regional lender said on Tuesday, as the Indian Ocean nation battles its worst economic crisis in more than seven decades.
+MANILA/TOKYO: The Asian Development Bank (ADB) is ready to provide further financial support to Sri Lanka, a top official of the regional lender said on Tuesday (Sep 27), as the Indian Ocean nation battles its worst economic crisis in more than seven decades.

 "As a key long-term partner, the ADB stands ready to provide further support," the bank's president, Masatsugu Asakawa, told reporters at its annual gathering.